jfemia/jfemia.github.io/_posts/2020-10-16-redux-with-react-hooks.md

 );
 ```

-If we refresh the page, we can't see anything but the React-blue background.
+If we start up our app with `yarn start` (or `npm start`), we can't see anything but the React-blue background.
 This is to be expected, we haven't added any todos yet.

 Also, what is `t.title`?
 We didn't actually define any structure for our todo items yet, but for this example app we'll just be using a title and a status.